marionettejs/marionette-v3-compat/README.md

 ## Known Issues
-- In v2 options passed while instantiating an Application were merged onto the Application.
-This was removed in v3 and not re-implemented here.

 - Marionette v3 no longer uses Wreqr.
 This library shims Radio over the Wreqr API.
 If you are using Wreqr directly sharing channels they will not communicate with the Application's channel.

 - Changes to `Marionette.deprecate` are not accounted for.

+###Unaccounted for breaking changes:

+- Application: In v2 options passed while instantiating an Application were merged onto the Application.
+This was removed in v3 and not re-implemented here.

+- View.isRendered / View.isDestroyed flags in v2 are now functions in v3.
+This is not accounted for here.